UlisesPe22/Portfolio_2026/README.md

 - Target variable: `queen_status`
 - **As shown in the image above, the information that differentiates the two states comes from the distance between points and from the height difference between normal and anomalous points.**

-# Checking data to identify patterns and properly encode the information
+# Identify patterns to properly encode the information

 <!-- 📊 normal/anomalous pattern detection over time -->
 <img width="860" height="420" alt="image" src="https://github.com/user-attachments/assets/6194bdbf-260f-48a8-aae8-bc8dc9328a9a" />